terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 - **[palantir.com/docs/foundry](https://www.palantir.com/docs/foundry)**.
 Has a lot of great content.
 But its probably not where you want to initially start.
 Note: The most interesting thing on this page for me was the diagram below (I added numbering that matches the workflow diagram in 1.2 above).<br><img src="/assets/777_27.png" alt="drones" width="52%" style="border: 1px solid #999;"><br>
 - **Several Youtube sites**.
 The sites I viewed were quite good, but not really suited for an absolute beginner.
 Documents are the best for absolute beginners (and they tend to be more up-to-date and can serve as the template for your own docs).

 I wanted to get hands-on experience from the start.
 So I checked out several official Palantir sources of demos.
 There were a lot of demos.
-There seem to be 3 main sources **[(chat with FDE about this)](/pal_3_demo_sources/)**:
+There seem to be 3 main sources *(see also the **[chat with FDE about demo sources](/pal_3_demo_sources/)**)*:
 - **[build.palantir.com](https://build.palantir.com)** has links to examples/demos organized by type: AI Starter Pack, Document Suite, Reference Implementation, etc.<br><img src="/assets/777_23.png" alt="drones" width="32%" style="border: 1px solid #999;"><br>
 - **[learn.palantir.com](https://learn.palantir.com)** has links to examples/demo organized by role: Data Engineer, App Dev, etc.<br><img src="/assets/777_22.png" alt="drones" width="65%" style="border: 1px solid #999;"><br>
 - **[my-org].palantirfoundry.com/workspace/marketplace** is a Foundry internal app for finding examples/demos organized by 9 "stores".<br><img src="/assets/777_21.png" alt="drones" width="45%" style="border: 1px solid #999;"><br>